 The aftermath is photographed.

 Twelve photographs with EXIF and GPS metadata intact preserve the displacement trajectory.
-One image shows both the structure's original anchor location on the Magnum Paving parcel and its final resting position on the affected residence — fixing the trajectory on the record.
+One image shows both the structure's original anchor location on the Magnum Paving parcel and its final resting position on the affected property — fixing the trajectory on the record.

 5. September 27, 2024